voithos/transience/DESIGN.md

 - The player will be able to move around the environment
 - The player will be able to perform normal attacks
-- The player will be able to use throwbacks in battles to dodge
+- The player will be able to use throwbacks in battles to dodge, and perhaps move in other interesting ways
 - Attacks and throwbacks will consume "flux", a continuously-regenerating stat, similar to stamina